 2. DON’T SHOOT FROM THE HIP

-Another common mistake that aspiring street photographers make is that they try to overcome their fear of shooting street photography by shooting from the hip (photographing with your camera at waist-level and not looking through the viewﬁnder).
+Another common mistake that aspiring street photographers make is that they try to overcome their fear of shooting street photography by shooting from the hip (photographing with your camera at waist level and not looking through the viewﬁnder).
+You can try for some pictures but don’t make it a habit.

 “[Don’t shoot from the hip], you’ll lose control over your framing.” – Garry Winogrand